9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 McConnell likes the Coppertop Sweet Viburnum.
 Its dark maroon new growth fades to copper, then olive over the season.
 It has a high heat and drought tolerance and can grow up to 10 feet tall by 5 feet wide.

-Rachel Christian is a Certified Educator in Personal Finance and a senior writer for The Penny Hoarder.
+Rachel Christian is a Certified Educator in Personal Finance and a former senior writer for The Penny Hoarder.
 She focuses on retirement, investing, credit and life insurance.